Right to Repair: Establish a Consumer Right to Repair & Enshrine it in Legislation

 A review of the Product Stewardship Act by the Department of Agriculture, Water and the Environment recommended broadening the Act’s objectives for product design improvements based on durability, reparability and re-usability;

-The Morrison Government announced a Recycling Modernisation Fund (it is important to note that waste avoidance and extended producer responsibility is not yet an integral part of this initiative);
+By mid 2024 a Recycling Modernisation Fund will be set-up (it is important to note that waste avoidance and extended producer responsibility is not yet an integral part of this initiative);

 As the US and EU experience has shown, Right to Repair legislation can offer an attractive alternative to the problem of overflowing, dangerous e-waste.
 As Australia’s resources grow scarce, while our recycling options continue to wane and our rubbish dumps continue to overflow, there is no time to lose.

-So please, if you haven’t already, sign Bower Reuse & Repair’s petition addressed to treasurer Josh Frydenberg and express your desire for the consumer’s right to repair to be enshrined in legislation.
+So please, if you haven’t already, sign Bower Reuse & Repair’s petition addressed to treasurer Jim Chalmers and express your desire for the consumer’s right to repair to be enshrined in legislation.